Hair dryer: History

+In the 1970s, the U.S. Consumer Product Safety Commission set up guidelines that hair dryers had to meet to be considered safe to manufacture.
+Since 1991 the CPSC has mandated that all dryers must use a ground fault circuit interrupter so that it cannot electrocute a person if it gets wet.
+By 2000, reported deaths by blowdryers had dropped from fewer than ten to fewer than two people a year.

 Function

 Most hair dryers consist of electric heating coils and a fan that blows the air (usually powered by a universal motor).
 The heating element in most dryers is a bare, coiled nichrome wire that is wrapped around mica insulators.
-Nichrome is used because of two important properties: It is a poor conductor of electricity and it does not oxidize when heated.
+Nichrome is used due to its high resistivity, and low tendency to corrode when heated.

 A survey of stores in 2007 showed that most hair dryers had ceramic heating elements (like ceramic heaters) because of their "instant heat" capability.
 This means that it takes less time for the dryers to heat up and for the hair to dry.

-Many of these dryers have "normal mode" buttons that turn off the heater and blow room-temperature air while the button is pressed.
+Many of these dryers have "cool shot" buttons that turn off the heater and blow room-temperature air while the button is pressed.
 This function helps to maintain the hairstyle by setting it.
 The colder air reduces frizz and can help to promote shine in the hair.

 Many feature "ionic" operation, to reduce the build-up of static electricity in the hair, though the efficacy of ionic technology is of some debate.
 Manufacturers claim this makes the hair "smoother".
-Some stylists consider the introduction of ionic technology to be one of the most important advances in the beauty industry.

 Hair dryers are available with attachments, such as diffusers, airflow concentrators, and comb nozzles.